-The Bank will be fully implementing the CRD IV capital requirements with effect from January 2019.
+The Bank fully implemented the CRD IV capital requirements with effect from January 2019.
 Although it is not yet certain whether the Bank will be required to maintain an additional countercyclical capital buffer as required by the CRR, given that the Bank's exposures are mainly contained within Malta, this buffer is expected to be marginal, since the deviation of Malta's credit-to-GDP ratio is not expected to be significant taking cognisance of its long-term trend.

-Additionally, the Bank will be required to maintain a capital conservation buffer of 2.5%, made up of CET1 capital, on the risk-weighted exposures of the Bank as from 1 January 2019.
-This buffer will be phased in over the period from 1 January 2016 to 31 December 2018.
+Additionally, the Bank will be required to maintain a capital conservation buffer of 2.5%, made up of CET1 capital, on the risk-weighted exposures of the Bank as from 1 January 2020.
+This buffer was phased in over the period from 1 January 2016 to 31 December 2019.